mikaelsimard5/Immunocto/README.md

 ## 1. Extract additional information from the database

-We provide a script showing how to extract additional information on the database (corresponding immunofluorescence data, obtaining larger context around each cells such as bounding boxes larger than 64x64 pixels).
+`./Image_Reader/read_HE_IF.py` shows how to extract additional information on the database.
+This includes (1) getting the registered immunofluorescence data to H&E, and (2) producing larger context images around each cells.
+For instance, images of size 256x256 around each cell can be extracted.

+More specifically, `./Image_Reader/read_HE_IF.py` illustrates how to open a given region of interest with central coordinates `(cx)_(cy)` and arbitrary patch size directly from the whole slide images, both for H&E and IF channels.

 ## 2. Reproduce a subset of the results in the manuscript

-`./Image_Reader/read_HE_IF.py` shows how to extract additional information on the database, notably (1) the corresponding immunofluorescence data and (2) obtaining larger context around each cells such as bounding boxes larger than 64x64 pixels).

-More specifically, `./Image_Reader/read_HE_IF.py` illustrates how to open a given region of interest with central coordinates `(cx)_(cy)` directly from the whole slide images, both for H&E and IF channels.

-## Example Code

 We provide code to reproduce a subset of the results provided in the manuscript; generalising to other architectures/databases is trivial from this point.

-One can recreate partial results from table IV (recall on lymphocyte detection for various architectures/databases).
-To train the **SAM + ConvNet classifier** on the **Lizard data** and test it on the **Immunocto**, **SegPath** and **Lizard** test datasets, follow the next steps:
+For instance, to train the **SAM + ConvNet classifier** on the **Lizard data** and test it on the **Immunocto**, **SegPath** and **Lizard** test datasets to obtain the results of table IV (recall on lympocyte detection), follow the next steps:

 ### 1. Download the trained models and data

-Data and models are accessible with the following link:
+Data and trained models can be accessed here:

 https://drive.google.com/drive/folders/1LQVMLhg4g4nzzOMvt4XEd6JW1zjV3E5X?usp=share_link\\

-Reach out to m.simard@ucl.ac.uk if there are any issues with the link.
+Please open an issue if the link is not accessible anymore.

-The google drive folder contains the sub-folder **trained_models**, which contains the SAM + ConvNet ensemble classifier trained on Lizard (5 models for 5 folds).
-There is also the zipped folder **data.zip** (which should be unzipped).
-After downloading the models and data, they should be moved to the main repository's folder such that the arborescence is as follows:
+The google drive folder holds the sub-folder **trained_models**, which contains the SAM + ConvNet ensemble classifier trained on Lizard (5 models for 5 folds).
+There is also a zipped folder **data.zip**.
+After downloading (and unzipping) the models and data, they should be moved to the main repository's folder such that the arborescence is as follows:

 ```bash
 ├── Immunocto